SteveMan67/facebook-car-finder/README.md

 `INCLUDED_TERMS`

-If a listing contains **ANY** of these terms, it will be let through.
-Otherwise it will get filtered out.
+If a listing contains **ANY** of these terms, it will be let through, Otherwise it will get filtered out.

 `MAX_PRICE`
 `MIN_PRICE`